 ILL books for students and staff are held at the Law Library Circulation Desk on the 3rd floor.
 Books are held for the length of the loan, but you are encouraged to pick up requested material promptly in order to maximize the length of time you have access to the material.

-Requested material for faculty is delivered to your law school mailbox.
+ILL books for faculty are delivered to your law school mailbox.

 Please do not remove the blue bookwrap.
 It identifies the book as an interlibrary loan and contains information necessary to process renewal requests and returns.